Philippe Dufour: Auctions and collectability

 In 2016, Phillips sold one for €260,000.

 In 2017, Sotheby's sold one for €176,000.
 In that same year, Phillips sold one for €192,500.

 One of the 9 Duality models ever produced was sold in 2017 at New York by Phillips for almost US$1,000,000.

 In 2020, a special edition of the Simplicity marking its 20th anniversary and personally offered by Dufour himself was sold for a record US$1.512 million at a Phillips auction in Geneva, becoming one of the most expensive watches ever sold at auction.

 In 2021, the first version of the Grande et Petite Sonnerie №1 was sold for a world record of US$5.210 million at a Phillips auction in Geneva, becoming the most expensive timepiece made by an independent watchmaker or brand sold at auction.

 Personal collection

 Other than his own creations, Dufour is also a known collector of vintage watches.
 In an interview during SIHH 2016 he stated: "Datograph is the only neutral watch I bought for myself", a timepiece from A. Lange & Söhne.

 In an interview with watch industry publication Hodinkee, he stated: "The best chronograph ever made is the Datograph".

 At Baselworld 2019, he was seen wearing a Rolex GMT Master II ref.
 126710.

+Film

+Philippe Dufour features in the documentary feature film Making Time, which also features Maximilian_Büsser,Aldis_Hodge, Ludovic Ballouard and Nico_Cox.